Base registers and system standards

 Digital innovations.
 Online and offline intertwined.
 Opportunities and risks.
 Privacy and safety.
 Equality and democracy: important values.

 Service to citizens and businesses

-How does the exchange of personal data affect people’s privacy and safety, to name but two examples?
+How does the exchange of personal data affect people’s privacy and safety?
 How do we ensure the safety of these data?

 Knowledge and skills